danvyle/horrorscope-front/README.md

 This is a horoscope app, aptly named Horrorscopes.
 It's a quick-reference guide for astrological signs to find an excuse for what could be wrong with them, whether it be an ominous daily horoscope, planets in retrograde or a full moon.

-*Please note that Capricorn's horoscope is rigged to show the opposite of full moon and planets in retrograde.
-The month of January has almost zero planets in retrograde so Capricorn may be the only normal sign if you view the site within the next week.
-(ALSO: Please forgive any slow lag times as it is hosted on a free heroku account)

 ## Features
 Some unique features of the website include a easter egg for when there aren't any planets in retrograde and the moon isn't full.
 It sends you to a self help page, called from google books API.
 If clicked, you will be taken to a new site.